joel113/documentation-cheatsheet/shell.md

 `popd` - Changes directory and pops the directory from the stack

+`(cd /pathtosome/dirc; somecommand)` - Executes somecommand in a subshell in a specific directory

 ## History

 `history` - Shows the history commands entered in the shell